trancefixer/hdb/README.md

 Assumed Problem Domain
 ----------------------

 HDB is not for everyone.
-Due to its current limitations (see [Limitations](#Limitations)), it is not yet suitable as an all-purpose backup utility.
+Due to its current [limitations](#Limitations), it is not yet suitable as an all-purpose backup utility.

 ### Backup System